noble-assets/wormhole/.github/README.md

 ![Noble and Wormchain communication paths](./noble-wormchain.png)

+These bidirectional communication paths enable secure cross-chain message passing and verification, forming the foundation of Noble's integration with the Wormhole network.

+## Message Pubblication

-- **Message pubblciation**: Noble can post messages to Wormchain, which are then propagated through the Wormhole network.
-This communication path is used to execute actions or trigger state changes into other chains supported by Wormhole.
-Any standard IBC relayer listening for packets can transfer these messages.
+Noble can post messages to Wormchain via IBC, which are then propagated through the Wormhole network.
+This communication path is used to execute actions and trigger state changes into other chains supported by Wormhole.

-- **VAA Processing**: Noble can receive and verify VAAs commited on Wormchain.
-  This communication path is used to update the Noble chain based on a state change happened into another chain.
-For this step, we use a custom relayer implementation called [Jester] which is run as a sidecar by Noble's validators.

-These bidirectional communication paths enable secure cross-chain message passing and verification, forming the foundation of Noble's integration with the broader Wormhole ecosystem.
-Noble's modules can interact with the `x/wormhole` module to perform actions on other chains that does not implement the IBC protocol.

-Noble and Wormchain communicates via a custom channel with version `ibc-wormhole-v1` and a port exposed by their [`wormchainIbcReceiver`][`wormchainIbcReceiver`] CosmWasm smart contract.

-Once opened, this channel allows a custom packet to be sent from Noble to Wormchain.
-This packet enable us to emit messages to Wormhole's guardian set, who are listening to these packets.
-In general, these packets take the following
+The two chains communicates via a custom channel with version `ibc-wormhole-v1` and a port exposed by their [`wormchainIbcReceiver`][`wormchainIbcReceiver`] CosmWasm smart contract.
+Once opened, this channel allows a custom packet to be sent from Noble to Wormchain and enable us to emit messages to Wormhole's guardian set.
+The channel is unidirectional and allows information only to flow from Noble to Wormchain.

-format:
+In general, these packets take the following format:

 ```json
 {